 Motion sickness medication – Dramamine.

 From airplanes to boats to anything used worldwide for public transportation, travelers often spend a lot of time shaking.
 Therefore, it is essential to have something that prevents motion sickness.
 Warn that Dramamine makes you tired – so if sailing is worth it, your call, and you can fall asleep anyway.

-If you are a mountaineer or you are traveling to a tropical country, hydrocortisone creams are essential.
+If you are a mountaineer or you are travelling to a tropical country, hydrocortisone creams are essential.
 It can use to reduce itching from insect bites, poison ivy, and various kush.
 It is wise to research the insects you may encounter and how to prevent them, but keep your hydrocortisone at hand.